Fuel Cell Basics

 Fuel cells are also scalable.
 This means that individual fuel cells can be compiled on one another to form stacks, in turn, these stacks can be combined into larger systems.
 Fuel cell systems vary greatly in size and power, from portable systems for smartphone battery recharging, to combustion engine replacements for electric vehicles, to large-scale, multi-megawatt installations providing electricity directly to the utility grid.

 Listed below are a few of the most commonly used fuel cells and the characteristics that make them unique.
-For more information on how types of fuel cells work, click here.

 Benefits at a glance: